IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Replace Files
 =============

 In cases where you would like to revise an existing file rather than add a new one, you can do so using our Replace File feature.
 This will allow you to track the history of this file across versions of your dataset, both before and after replacing it.
 This could be useful for updating your data or fixing mistakes in your data.
+Because replacing a file creates an explicit link between the previous dataset version and the current version, the file replace feature is not available for unpublished dataset drafts.
+Also note that replacing a file will not automatically carry over that file's metadata, but once the file is replaced then its original metadata can still be found by referencing the previous version of the file under the "Versions" tab of the file page.

-Go to the file page for the file you would like to replace, click on the "Edit" button, and from the dropdown list select "Replace".
+To replace a file, go to the file page for that file, click on the "Edit" button, and from the dropdown list select "Replace".
 This will bring you to the Replace File page, where you can see the metadata for the most recently published version of the file and you can upload your replacement file.
 Once you have uploaded the replacement file, you can edit its name, description, and tags.
 When you're finished, click the "Save Changes" button.

 After successfully replacing a file, a new dataset draft version will be created.
-A summary of your actions will be recorded in the dataset Version Details table in the "Versions" tab on that dataset's page, and in the file Version Details table on the file's page.
-Both tables allow you to access all previous versions of the file across all previous versions of your dataset, including the old version of the file before you replaced it.
+A summary of your actions will be recorded in the "Versions" tab on that dataset's page, and in "Versions" tab on the file's page.
+Both tabs allow you to access all previous versions of the file across all previous versions of your dataset, including the old version of the file before you replaced it.

 .. _license-terms: